isulim/retino-cnn/README.md

 - 2 288 severe cases
 - 2 217 proliferative cases

 In total about 72.5% of dataset are healthy retinas and 27.5% are not-healthy with varying severity.
+I simplify this to binary classification problem: healthy vs not-healthy.

 ### Download dataset
 To download the dataset, first create a personal Kaggle API token under